Yield (engineering)

-In materials science and engineering, the yield point is the point on a stress-strain curve that indicates the limit of elastic behavior and the beginning of plastic behavior.
+In materials science and engineering, the yield point is the point on a stress–strain curve that indicates the limit of elastic behavior and the beginning of plastic behavior.
 Below the yield point, a material will deform elastically and will return to its original shape when the applied stress is removed.
 Once the yield point is passed, some fraction of the deformation will be permanent and non-reversible and is known as plastic deformation.

 The yield strength or yield stress is a material property and is the stress corresponding to the yield point at which the material begins to deform plastically.
 The yield strength is often used to determine the maximum allowable load in a mechanical component, since it represents the upper limit to forces that can be applied without producing permanent deformation.
-In some materials, such as aluminium, there is a gradual onset of non-linear behavior, making the precise yield point difficult to determine.
+For most metals, such as aluminium and cold-worked steel, there is a gradual onset of non-linear behavior, and no precise yield point.
 In such a case, the offset yield point (or proof stress) is taken as the stress at which 0.2% plastic deformation occurs.
 Yielding is a gradual failure mode which is normally not catastrophic, unlike ultimate failure.

+For ductile materials, the yield strength is typically distinct from the ultimate tensile strength, which is the load-bearing capacity for a given material.
+The ratio of yield strength to ultimate tensile strength is an important parameter for applications such steel for pipelines, and has been found to be proportional to the strain hardening exponent.